 building detailsSAM comprises two buildings of great historical significance: the former St. Joseph's Institution (SJI) along Bras Basah Road and the former Catholic High School along Queen Street.
 The former was gazetted as a National Monument on 14 February 1992.
-From 2019 onwards, SAM will be undergoing a major revamp of its buildings.

 The galleries in the Central Building were formed by knocking down walls that made up former classrooms.